The Elf-Maiden and Her Lords

 “Not even the innkeeper . . now what’s his name?”

 “Reced, my lord.
 They call him Reced.
-He didn’t know either; he said that one morning he woke up, and found himself alone in the inn.
-His wife Hæsla was not by his side, nor in the kitchen.
-The cook had disappeared, and the troop was gone.”
+He didn’t know.
+He said he just woke up, and found himself alone in bed.
+His wife Hæsla was not there, not in the kitchen, not anywhere.
+The cook had disappeared, the troop was gone.”

 Árath pressed his palms against his chair’s armrests, his knuckles whitening with the pressure.
-He wanted to ask if the cook were a woman; he was certain she was.
+He wanted to ask if the cook was a woman.
+He was certain she was.

 “Who was in charge of that troop, Bolsas?”